Azure-Samples/active-directory-dotnetcore-console-up-v2/README.md

 ### Scenario

-The application obtains tokens through username and passwords, and then call the Microsoft Graph to get information about the user who signed-in and their manager.
+The application obtains token through username and password, and then calls the Microsoft Graph to get information about the signed-in user and their manager.

 Note that Username/Password is needed in some cases (for instance devops scenarios) but it's not recommanded because:

-- This requires having credentials in the application, which does not happen with the other flows
+- This requires having credentials in the application, which does not happen with the other flows.
-- This won't work for organizations that require conditional access, in particular multi-factor authentication.
+- The credentials should only be used when there is a high degree of trust between the resource owner and the client and when other authorization grant types are not available (such as an authorization code).
+- Do note that this attempts to authenticate and obtain tokens for users using this flow will often fail with applications registered with Azure AD.
+Some of the situations and scenarios that will cause the failure are listed below
+  - When the user needs to consent to permissions that this application is requesting.
+  - When a conditional access policy enforcing multi-factor authentication is in force.
+  - Azure AD Identity Protection can block authentication attempts if this user account is compromised.
+  - The user's pasword is expired and requires a reset.

-Even if this flow seems simpler than the others, it's not.
-The error handling in particular is particularly complex (described in the sample)
+while this flow seems simpler than the others, applications using these flows often encounter more problems as compared to other flows like authorization code grant.
+The error handling is also quiet complex (detailed in the sample)

+The modern authentication protocols (SAML, WS-Fed, OAuth and OpenID), in principal, discourages apps from handling user credentials themselves.
+The aim is to decouple the authentication method from an app.
+Azure AD controls the login experience to avoid exposing secrets (like passwords) to a website or an app.

+This enables IdPs like Azure AD to provide seamless single sign-on experiences, enable users to authenticate using factors other than passwords (phone, face, biometrics) and Azure AD can block or elevate authentication attempts if it discerns that the user’s account is compromised or the user is trying to access an app from an untrusted location and such.

 ## About the code

-The code for handling the token acquisition process is simple, as it boils down to calling the `AcquireTokenByUsernamePasswordAsync` method of `PublicClientApplication`.
+The code for handling the token acquisition process is simple, as it boils down to calling the `AcquireTokenByUsernamePasswordAsync` method of `PublicClientApplication` class.
 See the `GetTokenForWebApiUsingUsernamePasswordAsync` method in `PublicAppUsingUsernamePassword.cs`.

 ```CSharp
 private async Task<AuthenticationResult> GetTokenForWebApiUsingUsernamePasswordAsync(IEnumerable<string> scopes, string username, SecureString password)